How to TUI

 Enter and exit TUI mode

 Terminals do not have a dedicated TUI mode.
-Instead, there is a collection of options we can combine to get what we want:
+Instead, there is a collection of options we can combine to get what we want.
+I will first describe each aspect and then provide a code example.

 Disable line buffering